 Tip #2: Use Only One Light Source

-This is an important tip because do not forget that the sources of low-key photography are chiaroscuro and sfumato.
+This is an important tip because you do not want to forget that the sources of low key photography are chiaroscuro and sfumato.
 The goal is that only the subject is illuminated.
-The rest should remain dark.
+The rest of the image should remain dark.
 The light source should highlight the subject.
-The ideal is to photograph perpendicular to the light source.
+The idea is to photograph perpendicular to the light source.
 It should be very directional and fairly concentrated.
 Personally, morning and evening lights are ideal.
 One of the techniques I use is that of light filtered by trees.
 The closer the light is to your subjects, the better the effect will be.

 Tip #3: Frame and Compose Well

 I will always repeat it.
-The choice of a good framing at the time of the shooting is essential to the success of a photo.
-This is even more true with the low-key photo.
-Once in the field think in terms of shadows and dark areas.
+The choice of good framing at the time of the shooting is essential to the success of a photo.
+This is even more true with a low key photo.
+Once in the field, think in terms of shadows.
 All photographic elements that you are going to integrate into your scene must be in dark tones.
-The whole of your photo must be harmonious and consistent with the low-key.
+The entirety of your photo must be harmonious and consistent with the low key.

-When you use a style as strong as low-key, framing well does not just mean choosing the elements of your scene.
-You must also consider the final result you want to achieve.
-It is much more complex.
+When you use a style as strong as low key, framing does not just mean choosing the elements of your scene.
+You must also consider the final result you want to achieve, which is more complex.

 This also applies to the composition you are going to make.
-You must choose to establish the relationships between your different elements according to the low-key technique.
+You must choose to establish relationships between your different elements according to the low key technique.